 The COVID-19 pandemic has had and continues to have a significant effect on the Canadian and global economies.
 On March 17, 2020, in response to the pandemic, the Organization temporarily closed its facility.
 Subsequently, on March 18, 2020, the Province of Manitoba issued Public Health Orders requiring all facilities in Manitoba like those of the Organization to close.
-As restrictions eased, the Organization was able to reopen its facility on June 15, 2020 at restricted capacity, but subsequent provincial Public Health Orders required it to again close the facility to members for exercise on November 12, 2020.
+As restrictions eased, the Organization was able to reopen its facility on June 15.
+2020 at restricted capacity, but subsequent provincial Public Health Orders required it to again close the facility to members for exercise on November 12, 2020.
 The facility remained closed to members for exercise until February 16, 2021, when easing of restrictions permitted it to reopen again at restricted capacity.
-These closures have adversely affected the Organization's membership and user fees, ancillary services revenue and program revenue.
-Although the Organization has taken measures to mitigate these losses, including the use of government assistance, it is difficult, due to the likelihood of further closures and the significant economic uncertainty caused by the pandemic, to reliably measure the potential impact of the pandemic on future financial results.
+In the current year, the Public Health Orders required fitness facilities to close from May 9, 2021 to June 28th, 2021 and again restricted capacity upon reopening.
+These closures and capacity restrictions have adversely affected the Organization's membership and user fees, ancillary services revenue and program revenue.
+Although, the Organization has taken measures to mitigate these losses, including the use of government assistance, it is difficult, due to the possibility of further closures and the significant economic uncertainty caused by the pandemic, to reliably measure the potential impact of the pandemic on future financial results.